jimmychu0807/semaphore-msa-modules/README.md

-# Semaphore Modular Smart Account Validator Module
+# Semaphore Modular Smart Account Validator

 ## Overview

-This module is a [validator module](https://eips.ethereum.org/EIPS/eip-7579#validators) adheres to [**ERC-7579**](https://eips.ethereum.org/EIPS/eip-7579) standard that uses [Semaphore](https://semaphore.pse.dev/) to create a multi-signature owner validation.
-This means the smart account that incorporates this validator gains the following benefits:
+This project is a [validator module](https://eips.ethereum.org/EIPS/eip-7579#validators) adheres to [**ERC-7579**](https://eips.ethereum.org/EIPS/eip-7579) standard that uses [Semaphore](https://semaphore.pse.dev/) for proof validation.
+Smart accounts incorporate this validator gains the following benefits:

-- The smart account become a M-N multi-sig wallet controlled by members added to the [Semaphore group](https://docs.semaphore.pse.dev/guides/groups) of the smart account.
+- The smart account behaves like a **M-N multi-sig wallet** controlled by members of the [Semaphore group](https://docs.semaphore.pse.dev/guides/groups) of the smart account.
+Proofs sent by the members are used as signatures.

-- Semaphore feature such as preserving the privacy of which members are signing a transaction, while guaranteeing that members cannot double-sign for a particular transaction.
+- The smart accout gains Semaphore property that members who send the proof (signature) are kept unknown while guaranteeing the proof comes from valid members that have not signed before.

-Development of this project is part of the [PSE Acceleration Program (**FY24-1847**)](https://github.com/privacy-scaling-explorations/acceleration-program/issues/72).
+Development of this project supported by [PSE Acceleration Program](https://github.com/privacy-scaling-explorations/acceleration-program) (see [thread discussion](https://github.com/privacy-scaling-explorations/acceleration-program/issues/72)).

+Project Code: FY24-1847

 ## Using the Module